Frequently Asked Questions

 - Administrative/technical support (e.g., clerical, statistical, research assistants including students)

-- Supplies, expenses, and equipment (e.g., mailings, survey instruments, survey incentives)
+- Supplies, expenses, and equipment (e.g., mailings, survey instruments, incentives, transcription, software)

 - Communication between study personnel (e.g., web/phone conferences)

-- Dissemination (e.g., conference travel, expenses related to manuscript development and submission)
+- Dissemination (e.g., conference registration, travel for approximately on person, expenses related to manuscript development and submission)

 - Indirect or facilities costs